-- 3.2.1 The Proposed Development comprises a PCC Plant within the VPI Combined Heat and Power (CHP) Plant for two of the Gas Turbines (GTs) and the two auxiliary boilers.
-The Proposed Development is associated with the Phillips 66 Limited Post-combustion Carbon Capture (PCC) Plant for the Humber Refinery as part of the 'Humber Zero' project.
-The latter is the subject of a separate planning application. - 3.2.2 The Proposed Development will be designed to operate 24 hours a day, 7 days a week as per the existing VPI Immingham CHP Plant.
-The Proposed Development will operate under Environmental Permits from the Environment Agency which will stipulate the required environmental monitoring and controls to be employed, including emissions monitoring systems. - 3.2.3 The Proposed Development will require water, power and steam when under operation.
-It is anticipated that these utilities will be sourced from within the Site.
-The Proposed Development will also require chemicals such as caustic and solvents which treat the flue gases to remove the carbon dioxide. - 3.2.4 The Proposed Development will generate solid and liquid wastes, which will be treated on Site as required and/or discharged or disposed off-site by a licensed waste carrier.
-Surface water runoff will be managed in accordance with an approved drainage strategy, and it is anticipated that this will discharge via the ditch along the eastern boundary on the VPI Site.
-Scheduled maintenance will take place at regular intervals during the operational life of the Proposed Development.
-The Proposed Development will have a design life of at least 25 years, yet the operational life could potentially be longer subject to market conditions which will be appraised as the project operates.
+- 3.2.1 The Proposed Development comprises a Post-combustion Carbon Capture (PCC) Plant for the existing Fluid Catalytic Cracker stack (FCC) at the Humber Refinery.
+It forms part of the 'Humber Zero' project along with a proposed PCC for the existing VPI Immingham Combined Heat and Power (CHP) Plant.
+The latter is the subject of a separate planning application. - 3.2.2 The Proposed Development will be designed to operate 24 hours a day, 7 days a week as per the existing Humber Refinery FCC Plant.
+The Proposed Development will operate under an Environmental Permit from the Environment Agency which will stipulate the required environmental monitoring and controls to be employed, including emissions monitoring systems. - 3.2.3 The Proposed Development will require water, power and steam when under operation.
+It is anticipated that these utilities will be sourced from within the Humber Refinery.
+The Proposed Development will also require chemicals such as caustic and solvents which treat the flue gases to remove the carbon dioxide. - 3.2.4 The PCC facility will be designed to capture up to 95% of the flue gases directly emitted from the FCC stack at the Phillips 66 Humber Refinery, during steady state operation. - 3.2.5 It is intended that CO2 will be exported at high pressure (dense phase) via an interface to a CO2 gathering network adjacent to the VPI Site.